List 3-Coloring on Comb-Convex and Caterpillar-Convex Bipartite Graphs: List 3-Coloring Caterpillar-Convex Bipartite Graphs

 In this section we give a polynomial-time algorithm for solving \licol\ in caterpillar-convex bipartite graphs.
-As comb-convex bipartite graphs are a subclass of caterpillar-convex bipartite graphs, this also resolves the open problem of determining the complexity of \licol\ for comb-convex bipartite graphs.
 Let a caterpillar-convex bipartite graph $G=(X\cup Y,E)$ be given, together with a 3-list assignment~$\calL$.
 We assume that a caterpillar $T=(X,F)$ is also given, where $N_G(y)$ induces a subtree of $T$ for each $y\in Y$.
 If the caterpillar is not provided as part of the input, we can compute one in polynomial time using the recognition algorithm that we present in Section~\ref{sec:recognition}.

 Let $T$ consist of a backbone $B$ with vertices $b_1,b_2,\ldots,b_n$ (in that order) and a set of leaves $L(b_i)$, possibly empty, attached to each $b_i\in B$.
 We use $L$ to denote the set of all leaves, i.e., $L=\bigcup_{i=1}^n L(b_i)$.
 Furthermore, for any $1\le i\le j \le n$, we let $B_{i,j}=\{b_i,b_{i+1},\ldots,b_j\}$ and $L_{i,j}=\bigcup_{k=i}^j L(b_k)$.